Bachelor of Ageing and Dementia Studies

 - Describe and discuss major diseases and conditions of ageing, including dementia, and identify risk factors and patterns of chronicity, multimorbidity and complexity

 - Demonstrate and apply knowledge of contemporary approaches to supportive and person-centred care for older adults in the context of healthy ageing, aged care and dementia

 - Develop and apply knowledge of dementia, ageing and aged care settings, policies, regulations and governance to successfully assist older adults in navigating and accessing health care systems, services and processes

 - Analyse and evaluate approaches to leadership in aged care, including identification of individual, team and systems-based approaches to continuous improvement in the quality of care of older adults

 - Generate strategies to support independent and productive living, as well as social innovation and inclusion, for older adults

 - Source, analyse, evaluate and synthesise information in dementia and ageing studies from the international, peer reviewed literature

-You will develop skills to work collaboratively with colleagues and disseminate understanding of ageing and aged care, particularly person-centred care, to their teams and work environments.
+You will develop skills to work collaboratively with colleagues and disseminate understanding of ageing and aged care, particularly person-centred care, to their work teams and environments.

 Open enrolment subjects